 More Selling Tools

 These are soft-selling efforts to get you to consider other types of Seller tools that Amazon would like to sell you.
 Not usually time-critical or changing often.

-Revisiting the “Performance” tab, but this time the one on the home page, you see several items listed, all of which are worth keep your eyes on regularly.
+This is the “Performance” mini-window on the upper left of the home page, where you’ll see several items listed, all of which are worth keep your eyes on regularly.
 If you click on any of the subpoints on the homepage, you will be taken to the specifics of each metric for further details and/or action.
 These metrics are considered when evaluating whether you will earn featured merchant status for your listings – if you are underperforming on even some of these, Amazon may not award you featured merchant status, enabling your products to be eligible for the buy box.